The First Sea Glass Festival

 The other author in the room was Carole Lambert, who brought copies of her book Sea Glass Chronicles featuring an array of information on local glass and ceramics from her New England collection.
 This was my first opportunity to meet her, and she graciously said the release of my book was also helping hers sell at that time.
 Together, they were stimulating widespread interest in sea glass collecting.
 During the festival, she shared her booth with a faithful friend—her dear old, long-haired dachshund who was too ill to be left home.

 Joanne asked me to lecture on sea glass and invited local historian James Craig to lecture on the China Trade that was so prevalent in nearby Gloucester.
 Vast numbers of colonial ships once landed there to offload their wares in this North Shore harbor, about 40 miles northeast of Boston.
-As a result, the region was likely the most prolific place for finding ceramic shards in North America.
+As a result, the region was likely the most prolific place for finding ceramic pieces in North America.

 After the event, most of the vendors joined Joanne at Captain Carlo’s seafood restaurant.
 She was exhausted and short of breath.
 I recall her saying she needed air, so I went outside with her where we shared a bench.
 Joanne was having trouble breathing, a deep cough, maybe it was even an early fall cold.
 We both had no idea it was something more serious.
 During the next five to six months, we searched for new larger venues in the region.
 Joanne seemed sold on the Topsfield Fairground building and was getting close to signing a contract when she got the diagnosis of lung cancer that May.
 Joanne put up a chivalrous fight, and many members of the sea glass community, including numerous sellers not even at the show, donated items for an auction to raise money for her.
 Just before Christmas of 2005, I got a call from Charles Peden who wanted to speak about starting a national sea glass organization.
 But days later, on December 30th, Joanne succumbed to her illness.